ERnsTL/flowd/README.md

 All components are each started by an instance of the ```launch``` program.
 It manages the message framing, if requested, message routing and handles all the network connections with other components.

 A component can have multiple input and output ports.
-If message framing is used, then multiple ports are possible.
-Without message framing, currently only one input and output port is possible, but the program does not have to be specially modified.
+If message framing is used, then multiple ports are possible and they can be named.
+Without message framing, currently only one input and output port is possible, but on the other hand, the program does not have to be specially modified.

 A component communicates with the outside world simply using standard input and output.
 Over these, it receives multiplexed input frames and can send frames to its named ports and thus to other components; the demultiplexing resp. routing is done by its ```launch``` parent process.